artdevil/wharehauora-server/README.md

 `overcommit -r`

 ## slack notification

-there build in slack notification where there an error come from server. you can webhook with follow this tutorial https://api.slack.com/incoming-webhooks. after you get webhook URL set in your WEBHOOK_SLACK_URL environment variable
+there build in slack notification where there an error come from server. you can webhook with follow this [tutorial](https://api.slack.com/incoming-webhooks). after you get webhook URL set in your WEBHOOK_SLACK_URL environment variable

 `WEBHOOK_SLACK_URL='https://.........'`